flutter/website/src/cookbook/design/snackbars.md

 ---
-title: "Displaying SnackBars"
+title: Displaying SnackBars
 ---

 In some cases, it can be handy to briefly inform our users when certain actions take place.
 For example, when a user swipes away a message in a list, we might want to inform them the message has been deleted.
 We might even want to give them an option to undo the action!

 In Material Design, this is the job of a [SnackBar](https://docs.flutter.io/flutter/material/SnackBar-class.html).